kurtpetrola/git-learning/docs/Tips.md

 - Create a `dev` branch for testing changes before merging to `main`.
 - Use **Pull Requests (PRs)** even in solo projects for practice and documentation.
+- **Force push safely:** If you rebase or amend a shared branch, use git `push --force-with-lease` instead of `--force` to prevent overwriting someone else's work.
 - Tag versions using **semantic versioning**:

   ```bash
   git tag -a v1.0.0 -m "Initial release"

   ```

 ---